Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Coordinate Big-4 limited-to-reasonable assurance under ISAE 3000 Revised + ISSA 5000 Is the sustainability statement subject to limited assurance (transitional regime to 2028) or reasonable assurance per CSRD Article 34a + EU Audit Directive amendments + ISAE 3000 Revised + IAASB ISSA 5000?
+Coordinate Big-4 limited-to-reasonable assurance under ISAE 3000 Revised and ISSA 5000 Is the sustainability statement subject to limited assurance (the transitional regime to 2028) or reasonable assurance under CSRD Article 34a, with ISAE 3000 Revised and IAASB ISSA 5000 governing the engagement?
 Human Auditor

 Decision Record